1234-Ariel-code/gvae/examples/synthetic_data/README.md

 - `demo.bed`, `demo.bim`, `demo.fam`
 - `demo_gwas.assoc` or `demo_gwas.qassoc`

-This lets reviewers run either the lightweight public demo or a synthetic version of the original PLINK-based pipeline.
+We run either the lightweight public demo or a synthetic version of the original PLINK-based pipeline.